Why Do I Need Gum Grafting?

 It’s a standard procedure done in the dentist’s office regularly.
 The name sounds more frightening than the procedure, and patients are usually happy with the results.
 Some of the best reasons for going with gum grafting in Boston include:

 When the tooth root is exposed, eating and drinking anything can become really uncomfortable.
 Extreme sensitivity usually brings patients to the dentist relatively quickly, and gum grafting in Boston permanently covers the exposed root.
 It helps to reduce discomfort and restore gum health overall.

 Periodontal disease is noticeable by the appearance of longer teeth, inflammation, and receding gums, which makes smiles appear “toothy.”
 When you have gum grafting in Boston, you can make your teeth look shorter and more symmetrical, which then makes them more pleasing to look at.
 The adjacent tissue can also be enhanced and changed during the grafting for aesthetic purposes.

 Overall Gum Health Improves

 Periodontal disease destroys gum tissue quickly, especially when left untreated.
 It doesn’t take long to lose gum tissue if left untreated, and gum grafting can halt tissue loss and bone loss, which helps the patient to avoid further issues

-At Dental Partners of Boston, we are more than delighted to talk you through your gum treatment options.
-We provide a cutting edge approach to dental surgery in Boston.
-You’ll be able to see what we offer with our video, photography, and consultations with our dentists.
+At Dental Partners of Boston, we are happy to talk you through your gum treatment options.
+We provide an advanced technology approach to dental surgery in Boston.
+You’ll be able to see what we offer with video, photography, and consultations.

 Get to know our dentists via our website’s dentist profiles.
-You will get to know the team that will be performing your gum grafting in Boston.
-We guarantee that you will receive the best care that we can offer and we will work closely with you to get you the results that you want.
-Contact our office today to schedule your consultation appointment.
+You will get to know the team that will perform your gum grafting in Boston.
+We guarantee that you will receive the best care and get the results that you want.
+Contact our office today to schedule your consultation.